AT2024wpp: An Extremely Luminous Fast Ultraviolet Transient Powered by Accretion onto a Black Hole: Observational Characteristics

 In seven years of operation, ZTF has detected three LFBOTs at $z<0.1$: AT\,2018cow, AT\,2023vth, and AT\,2024wpp.
 Within this redshift range, all LFBOTs will peak at magnitudes brighter than the $<18.5$ mag threshold to meet criteria for follow-up under the ZTF Bright Transient Survey, and most will remain above this limit for at least 3 days, ensuring detection even if the peak itself is missed due to a cadence gap.
 We can thus provide a provisional updated rate constraint using the current sample.

-The comoving volume within $z<0.1$ is 0.30 Gpc$^{3}$ (all-sky); accounting for the active survey footprint (35\% of the sky) approximately 0.1 Gpc is surveyed on the timescale of the survey cadence at any given time.
+The comoving volume within $z<0.1$ is 0.30 Gpc$^{3}$ (all-sky); accounting for the active survey footprint (35\% of the sky) approximately 0.1 Gpc$^{3}$ is being surveyed (on the timescale of the survey cadence) at any given time.
 Assuming that all LFBOTs in this volume were successfully classified, this corresponds to a rate (95\% confidence interval) of 0.9--12.5 yr$^{-1}$ Gpc$^{-3}$, or about 0.001--0.01\% of the core-collapse supernova rate ($10^5$ yr$^{-1}$ Gpc$^{-3}$; \citealt{Perley+2020}).
 The rate may be somewhat higher if some LFBOTs were missed due to host or Galactic extinction, confusion with CV's, or gaps in coverage longer than a few days due to weather.
 However, we note that of the three $z<0.1$ events, only one actually passed the standard BTS survey coverage cuts (AT\,2024wpp itself was affected by a two-week ZTF coverage gap around the time of peak; AT\,2023vth has no coverage $\gtrsim$20\,d post-peak), suggesting that within these distances recovery of LFBOTs is not dependent on maintaining ideal survey cadence.
-Additionally, we find that all ZTF SLSNe within $z<0.1$ have a detectable host galaxy in PS1, so unless LFBOTs are even more biased towards low-luminosity hosts than SLSNe they are unlikely to be confused with CVs during ZTF scanning efforts.
+Additionally, we find that all ZTF superluminous supernovae (SLSNe) within $z<0.1$ have a detectable host galaxy in PS1, so unless LFBOTs are even more biased towards low-luminosity hosts than SLSNe they are unlikely to be confused with CVs during ZTF scanning efforts.
 This rate is consistent with other recent estimates from ZTF \citep{Ho+2023sample}, but pushes the upper limit of the interval further downward.
 It implies that LFBOTs are among the rarest transients known, perhaps even rarer than gamma-ray bursts ($\approx$50--100 yr$^{-1}$ Gpc$^{-3}$ after beaming correction; \citealt{Ghirlanda+2022}) and superluminous supernovae (2--10 yr$^{-1}$ Gpc$^{-3}$; Figure 8 of \citealt{Perley+2020}).
+The rate may be similar to that of high-luminosity ambiguous nuclear transients \citep{Hinkle+2025,Wiseman+2025}.